Shared Prompt Library

 When NOT to use the override:

-• As a substitute for DOT_AI_USER_PROMPTS_REPO when you only have a single source.
-The env var is simpler and benefits from the cache TTL.
+DOT_AI_USER_PROMPTS_REPOwhen you only have a single source.
+The env var is simpler and benefits from the cache TTL. - From untrusted clients.
+The server's credential is safe (it is withheld from any host not on the allowlist, and from any

 See the REST API reference for the full wire contract, the source field semantics, validation rules, and response envelopes returned by each endpoint — useful if you're building a custom MCP/HTTP client rather than using the CLI.